omeka/classic-enduser/docs/Content/Shortcodes.md

 Options:

-`id` (*required*)
-: specify the ID number of the file you wish to retrieve; see below for instructions on how to find the ID number : For example, to get the file with the ID of 362: `[file id=362]`
+`id` (*required*): specify the ID number of the file you wish to retrieve; see below for instructions on how to find the ID number.
+For example, to get the file with the ID of 362: `[file id=362]`

-`size`
-:   specify the image size for image files
+`size` specify the image size for image files

-:   *Options:*
+*Options:*
-:  `thumbnail` - thumbnail version of the image
+- `thumbnail` - thumbnail version of the image
-:  `square_thumbnail` - a squared and centered thumbnail of the image : `fullsize` - the fullsize version of the image
+- `square_thumbnail` - a squared and centered thumbnail of the image

-`link_file`
+-  `fullsize` - the fullsize version of the image

-:   specify whether to link the file to it’s file show page; default is ‘1’ :   *Options:*
+`link_file`  specify whether to link the file to it’s file show page; default is ‘1’

+*Options:*

-: `1` or `true` - links to the original file
+- `1` or `true` - links to the original file
-: `0` or `false` - removes all links to the file
+- `0` or `false` - removes all links to the file
-: `thumbnail` - links to the thumbnail file
+- `thumbnail` - links to the thumbnail file
-: `square_thumbnail` - links to the square thumbnail file
+- `square_thumbnail` - links to the square thumbnail file
-: `fullsize` - links to the fullsize file
+- `fullsize` - links to the fullsize file

-`width`
-:   specify the pixel width of the audio or video player; available for most audio and video types; defaults vary.
+`width`: specify the pixel width of the audio or video player; available for most audio and video types; defaults vary.

-`height`
-:   specify the pixel height of the audio or video player; available for most audio and video types; defaults vary.
+`height`: specify the pixel height of the audio or video player; available for most audio and video types; defaults vary.

 ####  Examples